ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-27}

 **Quick answer:** For strategic and legal questions about scope, timeline, and organizational impact, talk to your agency's accessibility coordinator or executive staff.
-For practical implementation questions, your web developers have years of hands-on experience and are excellent resources — even if they're not in leadership roles.
+For practical implementation questions, your web developers and content creators who are now making accessible content have hands-on experience and are excellent resources — even if they're not in leadership roles.

 **Understanding the different roles:**